Wolfsauge/podman_build_bend/README.md

    * 2-stage build: bend is built with the devel image, then copied to the runtime image
    * based on [Nvidia CUDA Ubuntu 22.04](https://hub.docker.com/r/nvidia/cuda)

-Both images have SBOM and provenance attestation manifests for all stages attached.
+All stages of the images have SBOM and provenance attestation manifests attached.

 ## Docker Hub Container Image Library